hhuebert/sobotify/README.md

 ## Credits:
 Part of sobotify include and are based on others code, especially from Fraporta (https://github.com/FraPorta/pepper_openpose_teleoperation) and also elggem (https://github.com/elggem/naoqi-pose-retargeting), which also uses code from Kazuhito00 (https://github.com/Kazuhito00/mediapipe-python-sample).

 Additionally several members of the Science Of Intelligence research project contributed to this project, whom I would like to thank.

-And special thanks go to Haeseon Yun for her inspiring inputs and and discussions in creating and applying these tools (https://www.scienceofintelligence.de/research/researchprojects/project_06/)
+And special thanks go to Haeseon Yun for her inspiring inputs and fruitful discussions in creating and applying these tools (https://www.scienceofintelligence.de/research/researchprojects/project_06/)